How to Travel the World? Let’s Break it Down

 It’s okay if you want to wing your trip.
 We do it quite a bit, even at the expense of less appealing accommodation options.
 If you decide to wing your journey, I recommend booking accommodation for the first day of your arrival.

-No one wants to get to a foreign destination after a miserable long-haul flight and have no place to go and rest.
-No matter when you get to your destination, book at least your first night so that you can settle, rest, and recollect your thoughts.
+No one wants to arrive at a foreign destination after a miserable long-haul flight and have no place to rest.
+No matter when you get to your destination, book at least your first night to settle, relax, and recollect your thoughts.
 Trust me; it will make the rest of your trip much more enjoyable.
+It also helps with immigration as it’s often the first question they ask.

 Pick Your Means of Transportation